 This fast release of energy helps the motors meet the energy demand it needs when starting up.

-Depending on the type of HVAC system, they may have an AC start capacitor, AC run capacitor, or an AC dual capacitor.
+Depending on the type of HVAC system, they may have an AC start capacitor, AC run capacitor, or AC dual capacitor.
 This guide covers capacitors as a whole.

 Because of how a capacitor works and what it is designed to do, they often become defective and must be replaced.
 Below we will cover some of the signs of a faulty capacitor.

-Signs of a bad AC Capacitor
+Signs of a bad Air Conditioner Capacitor

 There are various signs to look for that may indicate a faulty capacitor.
 These signs include noise indications, visual indications, and sensory indications.